Showing posts with label The Marketplace. Show all posts

 Inquiring foodies and hungry book clubs want to know: Any food/s associated with your book?

-READ MORE ABOUT THIS AUTHOR: https://denisesrobbins.com/
+FOR MORE INFORMATION ABOUT THIS AUTHOR: https://michelewolf.com/

-ORDER THIS BOOK FOR YOUR TBR STACK: https://bookshop.org/p/books/the-unmapping-denise-s-robbins/21660442?ean=9781964721064
+ORDER THIS BOOK FOR YOUR TBR STACK (THE 20% OFF DISCOUNT CODE IS POETS24): https://www.broadstonebooks.com/shop/p/peacocks-on-the-streets-poetry-by-michele-wolf

 Established in 2018, TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books.